mlesnoff/JchemoDemo/Misc/config.md

 #### **How to create a project-environment from scratch**

-An easy way is the following (many other ways are possible)
+An easy way is the following (many other ways are possible):

-- Let us assume that Julia 1.11.5 is used
+- Let us assume that Julia 1.11.5 is used.
-- Create an empty directory that will receive the given project, for instance here named 'StudyTrees', then *D:/Users/Tmp/StudyTrees/*
+- Create an empty directory that will receive the given project, for instance here named 'StudyTrees', then *D:/Users/Tmp/StudyTrees/*.
-- In VsCode, menu 'File' ==> Open Folder
+- In VsCode, menu 'File' ==> Open Folder.
-- Select the directory *D:/Users/Tmp/StudyTrees/*
+- Select the directory *D:/Users/Tmp/StudyTrees/*.
-- ==> VsCode locates in the corresponding path
+- ==> VsCode locates in the corresponding path.
 - Type in the Pkg REPL:
 ```julia
     (@v1.8) pkg> activate .